 ParraPals is an incorporated, not-for-profit association which is managed by an elected committee.
 We’re run entirely by volunteer seniors and, despite having no paid staff, we pride ourselves on offering services of the highest standard.
 To book classes, students must first join our club for a small joining fee plus an annual fee which helps cover the cost of our insurance and ensures we can keep our course costs as low as possible.
 Learn more about joining ParraPals here.

 ParraPals offers a wide range of courses suitable for absolute beginners through to more experienced students wishing to expand their knowledge or develop skills in a specific area.
-Courses are offered around Apple and Windows computers, Apple and Android smart phones and tablets as well as a host of special interest programs and skills.
+Courses are offered around Apple and Windows computers, Apple and Android smart phones and tablets as well as specific applications and social media.
 We even offer courses for people who have had limited exposure to technology and are unsure of which device would suit them best.
 If you are willing to learn, we have a course that’s right for you!
 All courses include a short tea break during which students can get to know each other better and share their experiences.
 Learn more about our courses here.

 Our courses are run entirely by volunteers who are seniors themselves.
 We teach using language you can understand and at a pace you feel comfortable with.
 Our trainers are retired and come from a wide range of backgrounds including public service, teaching, nursing, telecommunications and the private sector.
 A couple of our trainers started out as ParraPals students which testifies to the level of expertise that can be gained through attending our courses!